 Children currently receive weekly PE lessons.
-Over the course of the year, every lower school child will receive 10 swimming lessons and upper, 5 lessons with the intention of swimming 25 metres by the end of KS2.
-The daily mile is carried out by year groups and children will also receive extra opportunities to participate in Water Sports, I.M Marsh sports mornings/afternoons as well as extra units delivered by experienced coaches e.g. yoga, football brought in through the Sports Premium Funding.
+Over the course of the year, every upper school child will receive 10 swimming lessons and lower, 6 lessons with the intention of swimming 25 metres by the end of KS2.
+The children will also be given the opportunity to participate in extra activities delivered by experienced coaches including: yoga, basketball, dance, scooting etc which has been brought in through the Sports Premium Funding.

 As a school, we pride ourselves on our extracurricular timetable and ensure that children have the opportunity to take part in something of interest.
 A vast amount of children enjoy and participate in at least one club.